WT-Dougherty/InFocus-website/public/RayTracer.md

 <img src='8kRayTrace.jpg' style="width:100%;">

 # Implementation:
-This is a large project with lots of classes, and there are many intricicies that I could discuss.
+This is a large project with lots of classes, and there are many intricacies that I could discuss.
 My goal in this section is to give a general overview (without going too much into specific detail) of how components of the ray tracer interact to generate a final image.

 I began by implementing a 3D vector class.
 This class was highly versatile: I used it to represent vectors, points, and colors.
 Colors in a digital image are typically represented using red, green, and blue (RGB) components, each ranging from 0 to 1.
 So a 3D vector with components in the range [0,1] could represent a color just as easily as a direction or position in space.
 The vector class included a variety of member functions—such as computing length and normalization—as well as numerous operator overloads to simplify expressions involving vector arithmetic.